jmeubank/tdm-distrib/tdm64/core/README-gcc-tdm64.md

 toolchains.

 However, you may also submit a helpful bug report via
-<http://tdm-gcc.tdragon.net/bugs>, though TDM-GCC is only supported on a minimal
+<https://github.com/jmeubank/tdm-gcc/issues>, though TDM-GCC is only supported on a minimal
-best-effor basis.
+best-effort basis.